influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/guides/fine-grained-authorization.md

 For example, `SHOW TAG VALUES` only returns tag values that the user is authorized to see.

-With these grants in place, a user or role can only read or write data from or to the `network` measurement if the data includes the apropriate `datacenter` tag set.
+With these grants in place, a user or role can only read or write data from or to the `network` measurement if the data includes the appropriate `datacenter` tag set.

 {{% note %}}
 Note that this is only the requirement of the presence of that tag;